 The Council has a Risk Management Framework, comprising a Policy Statement, Policy, Strategy and operational guidance/training, which ensures it identifies, assesses, manages, reviews and reports its risks.

 Each Service Director and Service Manager will identify and assess the risks relating to service delivery and the achievement of the Council’s objectives.
 Officers then record these on the Council’s Risk Register on Pentana Risk (the Council's performance and risk management software).

-Examples of such risks or opportunities include those that may have an effect on performance indicators, delivery of projects or from partnerships.
+Examples of such risks include those that may have an effect on performance indicators, delivery of projects or from partnerships.
 A problem with recruitment or retention in one service area may adversely affect the delivery of that service leading to a downturn in performance (identified by a performance indicator's amber or red traffic light status).